Kennebunk High School: Mascot

 KHS's school mascot is a bipedal ram named Bunky.

 Music

-Director Benjamin Potvin has been with Kennebunk High School since 2010.
-He is involved with the musicals and plays, along with the variety of music programs offered at KHS.
-He is in charge of the IB music program, wind ensemble, concert band, and jazz band.
-His main instrument is the clarinet, and he got his degree at USM.

-Choir teacher Nathan Menifield is involved with the musicals and plays as well, directing the ensemble for the musicals.
-He teaches both chamber choir and the concert chorus.
-He also teaches guitar, steel pans, and piano.
-He has furthered his education in 2016 and has since taken the year off from the high school.

 Kennebunk High School has a large music program, with two choirs and two bands, as well as the "Kennefunk Jazz" club.
 The jazz band meets at nights for two hours once a week.

-The music classes that are offered include: IB Music Theory, guitar, steel pans, piano, wind ensemble, concert band, chamber choir, and concert chorus.
+The music classes that are offered include, but are not limited to: IB Music Theory, guitar, steel pans, piano, wind ensemble, ukulele, concert band, chamber choir, and concert chorus.
 Wind ensemble and chamber choir are both classes that require an audition and are an honors level class.
-For concert band and chorus, there is no audition required.
+For concert band and chorus, no audition is required.

-Kennebunk High School takes great pride in its music program.
 There is marching band that performs during homecoming parade, May Day parade, and the Memorial Day parades.
 They also do outside performances.
-The choir does caroling around the December holiday and does multiple different concerts throughout the school year.
+The choir does caroling around the December holiday, during a local time of year called prelude, and does multiple different concerts throughout the school year.